-Whole carrots, white miso, fresh ginger root, and sesame oil are joined by a little bit of honey and chopped scallion to make this flavorful dressing.
+- white miso paste – aka shiro miso, is the subtle star of this dressing.
 White miso paste is probably the only ingredient in this dressing that isn’t super easy to access but trust me, it’s worth the hunt.
 Many specialty health food stores like Whole Foods or Sprouts Market will have this ingredient.
-Trader Joe's even started selling a variety of their own in a smaller package!
 As a bonus, since miso paste is fermented, it stays fresh in the fridge for-ev-er!

 - carrots - fresh, whole carrots give this dressing the signature orange color and mild carrot flavor.